 \subsection{Our results}

-To formally state our result, we first define the notion of a separation oracle.
-For a convex function $f$, a separation oracle can be implemented using the sub-gradient of $f$.
+To formally state our result, we first define the notion of a separation oracle as formulated in \cite{gls81}.

-\begin{definition}[Separation oracle] Let $f$ be a convex function on $\mathbb{R}^n$ and $K^*$ be the set of minimizers of $f$.
-Then a separation oracle for $f$ is one that: \begin{itemize} \item [(a)] when queried with a minimizer $x \in K^*$, it outputs ``YES''; \item [(b)] when queried with a point $x \notin K^*$, it outputs a vector $c$ such that $\min_{y \in K^*} c^\top y \geq c^\top x$. \end{itemize} \end{definition}
+\begin{definition}[Separation oracle \cite{gls81}] Let $f$ be a convex function on $\mathbb{R}^n$ and $K^*$ be the set of minimizers of $f$.
+Then a (strong) separation oracle $\SO$ for $f$ is one that: \begin{itemize} \item [(a)] when queried with a minimizer $x \in K^*$, it outputs ``YES''; \item [(b)] when queried with a point $x \notin K^*$, it outputs a non-zero vector $c \in \mathbb{R}^n$ such that $\min_{y \in K^*} c^\top y > c^\top x$. \end{itemize} \end{definition}

-The main result of this paper is the following reduction to the Shortest Vector Problem (see Section~\ref{subsec:shortest_vector_lll}) given in Theorem~\ref{thm:main}.
+\textbf{The setting of integral minimizers.} The main result of the paper in this setting is the following reduction to the Shortest Vector Problem (see Section~\ref{subsec:shortest_vector_lll}) given in \Cref{thm:main}.
 The seemingly strong assumption $(\star)$ guarantees that our algorithm finds an {\em integral} minimizer of $f$, which is crucial for our application to submodular function minimization.
-To find any minimizer of $f$, we only need the much weaker assumption that $f$ has an integral minimizer.
+To find an arbitrary minimizer of $f$, we only need the much weaker assumption that $f$ has an integral minimizer (see \Cref{remark:any_minimizer}).